 There are two numbers in a blood pressure reading:

 Normal blood pressure is less than 120/80 mm Hg.
-Anything above that should be discussed with your provider.
+Anything higher than that should be discussed with your provider.

 Monitoring Your Blood Pressure

 Your health care provider will check your blood pressure at appointments.
 Your provider may also recommend that you regularly monitor your own blood pressure.
 To make sure you get a correct reading, keep these tips in mind:

 Be still.
 Don’t smoke, drink caffeinated drinks or exercise within 30 minutes of checking your blood pressure.
 Try to be still at least five minutes before checking your blood pressure.